alozie/docs/content/repositories/creating-and-managing-repositories/troubleshooting-cloning-errors.md

 To access {% data variables.product.prodname_dotcom %}, you must authenticate with a personal access token instead of your password.
 For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)."

+If already using a personal access token, ensure that the top-level `repo` scope is selected in order to access repositories from the command line.

 {% data reusables.command_line.provide-an-access-token %}

 ### Check your permissions